 Departure tax: None.

-Being such a popular seaside tourist destination, Split provides travellers a number of effective ways to get around town.
+A popular tourist destination, Split provides travellers with a number of effective ways to get around town.

-The primary form of public transportation in Split is the city's bus network, which is fairly extensive and covers all areas of the city.
-Buses usually run from 5am until around midnight, and have their destinations clearly laid out in route maps at most stops.
+The primary form of public transportation in Split is the city's bus network, which is fairly extensive and covers all areas of the city of interest to travellers.
+Buses usually run from about 5am until around midnight, and have their destinations clearly laid out in route maps at most stops.
 Visitors will find most of their travel needs attended to by the bus stop near the ferry harbour, as it is a meeting point of the most popular lines.

 Travellers in Split should find it easy to move seamlessly from one form of transport to the next, as the ferry, bus, and train stations are all in close proximity to each other.